 Cariloha is a well-known company that makes a wide range of bamboo products, including bedding options like bed sheets.
-They offer two different sets of sheets, the Classic and the Resort.
-Both sets can be machine washed and dried and come in a variety of colors, but I’ve highlighted the details that separate them so you can decide which set is best for you.
+They offer two different sets of sheets, the Classic and the Resort that provide different feels and sleeping experiences.
+Both sets can be machine washed and dried and come in a variety of colors, but I’ve highlighted the details that separate them so people can decide which set is best for them.

 - Made from 100% Viscose from Bamboo

 - Sets come with 1 fitted sheet, 1 flat sheet and 2 pillow covers

 - Care instructions: wash cold with gentle low tumble dry; iron if necessary

 - 90-Day Satisfaction Guarantee

 - Classic is made with a Twill Weave